slash-segmentation/CHM/python/README.md

 reduces any extra work and making sure each process has roughly the same amount of work.
 The total number of groups should not be larger than 30.
 Individual tiles can be specified using `-T #,#`, e.g. `-T 0,2` computes the tile in the first column, third row.
-This option can be specified any number of times to cause multiple tiles to be calculted.
+This option can be specified any number of times to cause multiple tiles to be calculated at once.
 All tiles not calculated will output as black (0).
 Any tile indices out of range are simply ignored. *The MATLAB command line called this option `-t` and indexing started at 1 instead of 0 and did not support tile groups.*

 By default the output image data is saved as single-byte grayscale data (0-255).
-The output data type can be changed with `-d type` where `type` is one of `u8` (8-bit integer from 0-255), `u16` (16-bit integer from 0-65535), `u32` (32-bit integer from 0-2147483647), `f32` (32-bit floating point number from 0.0-1.0), or `f64` (64-bit floating-point number from 0.0-1.0).
+The output data type can be changed with `-d type` where `type` is one of `u8` (8-bit integer from 0-255), `u16` (16-bit integer from 0-65535), `u32` (32-bit integer from 0-4294967295), `f32` (32-bit floating point number from 0.0-1.0), or `f64` (64-bit floating-point number from 0.0-1.0).
 All of the other data types increase the resolution of the output data.
-However, the output image format must support the data type (for example, PNG supports u8 and u16 while TIFF supports all the types).
+However the output image format must support the data type (for example, PNG only supports u8 and u16 while TIFF supports of all the types).

 Finally, by default the CHM test program will attempt to use as much memory is available and all logical processors available.
 If this is not desired, it can be tweaked using the `-n` and `-N` options.
 The `-n` option specifies the number of tasks while `-N` specifies the number of threads per task.
-Each additional task will take up significant memory (up to 7.5 GiB for 1000x1000 tiles and Nlevel=4) while each additional thread per task doesn't effect memory significantly.
+Each additional task will take up significant memory (up to 2 GiB for default tiles and Nlevel=4) while each additional thread per task doesn't effect memory significantly.
 However, splitting the work into two tasks with one thread each will be much faster than having one task with two threads.
-The default uses twice as many tasks as would fit in memory (since the maximum memory usage is only used for a short period of time) and then divides the threads between all tasks.
+The default uses twice as many tasks as would fit in memory (since the maximum memory usage is only used for a short period of time) up to the number of CPUs and then divides the threads between all tasks.
 If only one of `-n` or `-N` is given, the other is derived based on it. *The MATLAB command line only had the option to be multithreaded or not with `-s`.*

 *The MATLAB command line option `-M` is completely gone as there is no need for MATLAB or MCR to be installed.
 It also did histogram equalization by default.
 This is no longer supported at all and